canadaduane/elm-hccb/README.md

 # High Capacity Color Barcode (HCCB)

-This is an Elm project that displays HCCB (High Capacity Color Barcode) data using an SVG element (i.e. on an HTML page).
+This is an Elm project that displays data as an HCCB (High Capacity Color Barcode).
+It dynamically constructs an SVG element based on the data to display (i.e. on an HTML page).

 <div align="center"><img src="docs/hccb-sample.png" width="396" height="420"></div>